yasir-moosa/ecs-threatcomposer-app/README.md

 ## Architecture

 - A VPC spanning two Availability Zones, with public and private subnets in each
-- A NAT Gateway so the Fargate tasks in the private subnets can pull the image from ECR and reach the internet
+- A regional (multi-AZ) NAT Gateway so the Fargate tasks in the private subnets can pull the image from ECR and reach the internet without needing one NAT Gateway per AZ
 - An Application Load Balancer in the public subnets, listening on 80 and 443
 - Port 80 just redirects straight to 443, nothing serves plain HTTP
 - ECS Fargate service running the Threat Composer container, in the private subnets